stallberg/web-interview/README.md

 docker-compose up -d
 ```

+Navigate to the `backend` folder and run `npm run db:migrate` and `npm run db:seed` to setup the database.

 ### Development set-up
 If you don't have a favorite editor we highly recommend [VSCode](https://code.visualstudio.com).
 We've also had some ESLint rules set up which will help you catch bugs etc. If you're using VSCode, install the regular [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and you should be good to go!